e-moe/guzzle-regexp-mock-plugin/README.md

 # Guzzle regexp mock plugin

 The mock plugin is useful for testing Guzzle clients.
 The mock plugin allows you to queue an array of responses that will satisfy requests sent from a client by consuming the request queue in FIFO order.
-Each request may have optional regexp url match patter.
+Each request may have optional regexp url match pattern.

 _Based on standard mock plugin - http://guzzle3.readthedocs.org/plugins/mock-plugin.html_